 In my opinion, yes!
 Although I get that it is not for everyone, I think it is a great experience to drive in Iran.
 The most difficult thing was getting out of Tehran, because I had no experience in Iranian traffic apart from being a pedestrian.
 As mentioned, traffic outside of the big cities is quite mellow and easily drive-able.
 Apart from the traffic in Tehran, Isfahan and Shiraz it was not difficult or scary at all.

-Do you also want to rent a car in Iran?
-Feel free to ask for advice if you want more information
+Do you also want to travel to Iran?
+Feel free to ask for advice about renting a car in Iran if you need any advice.